Woman Jumps Into A Frozen Lake And Fractures Her Ankle In Russia

 Per the report, the man who was filming the footage burst into laughter before rushing over to the woman.
 The shocked woman regained her posture on the slippery surface and managed to stumble back to the boardwalk.

 As the video clip shows, the woman can be heard wincing in pain while walking toward the boardwalk to take a seat.
-The woman later on posted a picture of her heavily-bandaged left ankle.
+The woman, later on, posted a picture of her heavily-bandaged left ankle.

 According to a Daily Mirror report, the footage was reportedly filmed in Balashikha to the east of Moscow in Russia.
 The report further detailed that it is not unusual for people to jump into ice-cold lakes in Russia and added that the practice usually takes place in January “as part of the New Year and Epiphany celebration.”